bata24/gef/docs/FAQ.md

 source /root/.gdbinit-gef.py  # In the old installer, GEF was located here
 ```

+Notes:
-The former (new style) imports GEF using Python.
+- The former (new style) imports GEF using Python.
 Because a `*.pyc` file is generated and cached, subsequent startups are faster.
 This is the default setting in recent versions of GEF.

-The latter (old style) is the traditional method, where GEF is loaded directly.
+- The latter (old style) is the traditional method, where GEF is loaded directly.
 It takes longer to load each time, but the command is simpler.

 ## What is `/tmp/gef`?
 This is the directory where GEF temporarily stores files.